Adrian Wu MD (he/him)

 Katie Lin MD (she/her)

 Dr. Katie Lin is an Assistant Professor of Emergency Medicine at the University of Calgary, a Stroke Attending with the Calgary Stroke Program and a Flight Transport Physician with STARS Air Ambulance in Alberta.
-She completed her residency training and stroke fellowship in Calgary alongside a parallel Masters of Public Health through Harvard.
-She loves med ed, brains, interdisciplinary collaboration and all things sci fi.
-Outside the hospital and helicopter base, you'll find her reading, painting, travelling, hiking, wreck diving, and mountain biking.
+She completed her residency training and stroke fellowship in Calgary alongside a parallel Master of Public Health through Harvard.
+She loves med ed, brains, interdisciplinary collaboration and all things sci-fi.
+Outside the hospital and helicopter base, you’ll find her reading, painting, travelling, hiking, wreck diving, and mountain biking.

 Leeor Sommer MD (he/him)